babadue/cheap_meets_mistralAI/README.md

 ## Description:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Story of cheap met Mistral AI.
+Story of Cheap met Mistral AI.

 ## Purpose:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Just installed the NVIDIA Chat with RTX recently.
+Just installed the NVIDIA Chat with RTX recently.
 Surprisingly, it is quite capable of running on a single RTX 3060 GPU.
 Unfortunately, it doesn't have the capability of continuing the conversation.
 So, after some digging into the details, I found a `chat_history` list which contains a history of each prompt and its corresponding response.
 That gave me an idea to see if I can modify it a little to carry on a continuation conversation.

 Amazingly, the code is so well written.
-I only need to make a minor addition to the `app.py` to have some fun.
+I only need to make a minor addition to the `app.py` to have some fun. <br> <br>

+**Progress Update:**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [New Project Page](https://github.com/babadue/HomeAI)

-**Progress Update:** <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After initial texting exchanges, our cheap decided to gather all the 勇气 to up the ante and picked up the phone to dial MistralAI.
-You can listen in on the encounter below.
+* After initial texting exchanges, our Cheap decided to gather all the 勇气 to up the ante and picked up the phone to dial MistralAI.
+You can listen in on the encounter below. <br>

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can join Cheap and Mistral AI at the movies below!
+* You can join Cheap and Mistral AI at the movies below! <br>

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our Cheap just got a new competitor as Mistral just gained the ability to hold multi-concurrent chat conversations.
-You can find out who our Cheap's competitor is below.
+* Our Cheap just got a new competitor as Mistral just gained the ability to hold multi-concurrent chat conversations.
+You can find out who our Cheap's competitor is below. <br>

 ## [The genie is out!](https://www.kickstarter.com/projects/babadue/a-private-customizable-ai-for-every-home)